 Using stainless steel to make another item or structure has a lot of advantages.
-The advantages include high strength, ductility, and toughness.
+The advantages include high strength, flexibility, and toughness.
 One of the main advantages of stainless steel is its capacity to withstand heat and harsh thermal conditions.
-Nevertheless, cutting steel can heat up to points of altering the properties of the material.
+Nevertheless, cutting steel can heat up to alter the material’s properties.

 Overheating may adversely affect the hardness and strength of steel.
 It is because overheating changes the microstructure of the steel.
 These adverse effects include prompting property harm as well as damage to the climate and injury.

 Section 5: What precautions do we need to pay attention to?